liady/ChatGPT-pdf/README.md

-# ChatGPT export to PNG / PDF / HTML
+# ChatGPT Export and Share
 > A Chrome extension for downloading your ChatGPT history to PNG, PDF or creating a sharable link
 <br/>